hth313/OS4/doc/secondary.rst

                  ;; pops return address and never comes back

-The name is not so important as it is normally suppressed by the decorated view of the secondary function, but it can be seen briefly and also when stepping an RPN program by keeping the ``SST`` key down.
-The function is just a call to ``runSecondary`` followed by the XROM function number of this function.
-This number is matched with the value stored in secondary FAT header tables when scanning for the appropriate table.
+The name is not so important as it is normally suppressed by the decorated view of the secondary function.
+It can be seen briefly and also when stepping an RPN program by keeping the ``SST`` key down.
+The function is just a call to ``runSecondary`` followed its own XROM function number.
+This number is matched with the value stored in secondary FAT header tables when scanning for a matching table.

 As with all semi-merged functions, the fully decorated function is shown in program mode followed by a text literal that is automatically